Draylar/game-phases/README.md

 });
 ```

+---

+## Dimension Restrictions

+You can prevent access to dimensions through dimension restrictions.

+General dimension restrictions include:
+ - Any teleport to this dimension will be cancelled.

-Gating dimensions behind a stage:
+### Gating dimensions behind a stage:
 ```javascript
 onEvent('gamephases.initialize', event => {
     event.phase('modpack:one');